-Many of the farmers have doubled their annual income from their small plots in only one production season.
-Technology transfer and capacity building of local experts and trainers is a key part of the programme and the local teams continue training the farmers to implement better production practices.
+The results achieved in Ethiopia are outstanding: smallholder farmers’ vegetable yields have increased dramatically: 5 times higher in tomato, and 11 times higher in hot pepper and 4 times higher in onion.
+Many of the farmers doubled their annual income from their small plots, in only one production season.
+Technology transfer and capacity building of local experts and trainers is a key part of the program and the local extension teams continue training the farmers to implement better production practices.
+As of to date, more than 75,000 smallholder farmers in the project regions have increased food production due to better seeds and improved farming practices.
 The farmers have gradually shifted from subsistence farming to an agribusiness mode of operation.
-They benefit from sustainable economic growth and their families benefit from increased income, allowing better education for their kids and a better future for the next generations.
+They benefit from sustainable economic growth and their families, more than 480,000 people, benefit from increased income, improved nutrition and better education for the children.
+These farmers are able now to secure a better future for the next generations.

-The Fair Planet initiative helps develop a vital agriculture business economy in rural areas of Africa and provides interesting and profitable work for young people looking for better opportunities in their own country.
+The Fair Planet initiative helps the development of a vital agriculture business economy in rural areas of Africa and provides interesting and profitable work for young people looking for better opportunities in their own country.
 Fair Planet is seeking partners who are willing to join this successful and exciting initiative and who can support its efforts in helping millions of farmers in need, in as many countries as possible.